One Program, Eight Sessions, Two Awesome Locations:

 How many teens attend CLTC?

-Each session welcomes fewer than 100 participants.
+Each session welcomes around 100 participants.
 The smaller group size offers members the chance to create a community in which each member has the chance to grow and shine.

 Who staffs CLTC?